jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

   (b) a right to become registered as the proprietor of an easement.
 (2) The rule of law permitting a court to act upon the fiction of the lost modern grant is abolished.
 (3) This section does not affect, or prevent a person from continuing to use, enjoy, or have the right to exercise, after 31 December 2007, rights of the kind specified in subsection (1)(a) and (b) and that existed, or that had accrued, immediately before 1 January 2008.
-(4) Despite the Limitation Act 1950, an action may be brought at any time for the possession of land free of an easement if the purported easement was used or enjoyed in circumstances amounting to trespass.
+(4) Despite the Limitation Act 2010, a claim may be made at any time, and relief may be granted in respect of a claim made at any time, for the possession of land free of an easement if the purported easement was used or enjoyed in circumstances amounting to trespass.

 **Vehicular rights of way**